toolbear/soon/README.md

 *If you consistently take longer breaks soon will eventually increase the default break duration*

-### Take a nap when sleepy.
+### Nap when sleepy.

-No, really.
+Really.

-Routine siesta taking [lowers your coronary mortality by 37%][siesta for health]; even occasional siesta has benefits.
-Short naps 10-20 minutes in duration reinvigorate while avoiding waking up with a case of the groggies.
-REM sleep is associated with mastering complex skills.
-You go through every stage of sleep, including REM, within 90-110 minutes.
+Routine siestas [lower your coronary mortality by 37%][siesta for health]; even occasional siestas are beneficial.
+If you limit a nap to 10-20 minutes you won't wake with a case of the groggies.
+REM sleep is associated with mastering complex skills; a nap 90-110 minutes long will include a complete REM stage.

 [siesta for health]: http://www.ncbi.nlm.nih.gov/pubmed/17296887

-Unsurprisingly you can substitute lunch+siesta or a long nap for a work/rest cycle.

 ### Ship it!
 Mark it complete.